3 Common Plumbing Myths You Should Stop Believing

 Despite being labeled as “flushable,” many wipes do not break down properly in water, leading to pipe blockages and damage to municipal sewer systems.
 Items such as paper towels, feminine hygiene products, dental floss, cotton swabs, cooking grease, cat litter, and medications should never be flushed.
 These materials can cause immediate clogs and contribute to long-term plumbing damage.

 To prevent costly repairs, homeowners should dispose of non-flushable items in the trash and use bathroom waste bins for convenience.
-Proper disposal methods protect your plumbing system, the environment, and your wallet from unnecessary plumbing emergencies.
+Proper disposal protects your plumbing system, the environment, and your wallet from unnecessary emergencies.

 Myth 3: All Leaky Faucets Require a Professional